justinjest/python-essentials/lessons/03IntroToDataEngineering.md

 ```

 ### Data Cleaning
 Handling missing data and cleaning data is essential in data analysis.
 These are some examples of the data cleaning methods which are available.
+We will cover data cleaning in more detail in future lessons.

 #### Converting Columns to Numeric